tstrube/SplittoDogu/README.md

 ![Splitto Dogu Layout FN](Images/Layout_FN.png)

 ## PCB
 The PCB can be used for both sides.
-SImply bridge the jumper points under the OLED screen.
+Simply bridge the jumper points under the OLED screen.
 JP_L1 to JP_L6 for the left side, JP_Rx for the right.
 The Elite-C must be flipped.
 (See images)

 ![Splitto Dogu PCB](Images/PCB.jpg)
 ![Splitto Dogu Schematic](Images/Schematic.jpg)

+## Case
+The case is a simple sandwich case with a clear part covering the chip and screen.
+The main case uses 8mm standoffs, while the clear part uses 11mm.
+(See BOM)

+## BOM
+A list with all parts used and their approximate price as of March 2022.